 • Dana Coffield (joined 20 December 2017)

 Chris Jenkins joined the Committee upon his appointment to the Board on 27 May 2016, and was appointed Chairman, succeeding Nigel Luson in this role.
-Chris Jenkins has recent and relevant financial experience and the other members contribute a range of financial, oil industry, investment and risk management experience.
+Chris Jenkins has recent and relevant financial experience.

 The activities of the Committee for the year under review are outlined in the Audit Committee Report on page 47 of the 2017 Annual Report.